-- Don't use a fan in a closed room without windows or doors open to the outside - Don't believe that fans cool air.
+- Don't use a fan in a closed room without windows or doors open to the outside. - Don't believe that fans cool air.
 They don't.
 They just move the air around.
 The fans keep you cool by evaporating your sweat. - Don't use a fan to blow extremely hot air on yourself.
-This can cause heat exhaustion to occur more rapidly.
+This can cause heat exhaustion to occur more rapidly. - Cord should run along a wall or be taped down to avoid being a fall risk.

-If you're afraid to open your window to use a fan, choose other ways to keep cool such as taking a cool shower or bath, or going to a local emergency cooling center.
+If you're afraid to open your window to use a fan, choose other ways to keep cool such as taking a cool shower or bath, going to an air conditioned location such as a mall or library, or to a local emergency cooling center.